microsoft/vscode-docs/docs/terminal/shell-integration.md

 ### Quick fixes

-VS Code scans the output of a command and presents a quick fix with actions that have a high likelihood of being what the user will want to do next.
+VS Code scans the output of a command and presents a Quick Fix with actions that have a high likelihood of being what the user will want to do next.

 ![Running 'git push --set-upstream' will present a lightbulb that opens a dropdown with an option to open a new PR on github.com](images/shell-integration/quick-fix.png)

-Here are some of the built-in quick fixes:
+Here are some of the built-in Quick Fixes:

-- When it's detected that a port is already being listened to, suggest to kill the process and re-run the previous command
+- When it's detected that a port is already being listened to, suggest to kill the process and re-run the previous command.
-- When `git push` fails due to an upstream not being set, suggest to push with the upstream set
+- When `git push` fails due to an upstream not being set, suggest to push with the upstream set.
-- When a `git` subcommand fails with a similar command error, suggest to use the similar command(s)
+- When a `git` subcommand fails with a similar command error, suggest to use the similar command(s).
-- When `git push` results in a suggestion to create a GitHub PR, suggest to open the link
+- When `git push` results in a suggestion to create a GitHub PR, suggest to open the link.

-The quick fix feature also supports [audio cues](https://code.visualstudio.com/docs/editor/accessibility#_audio-cues) for additional feedback when a quick fix is available.
+The Quick Fix feature also supports [audio cues](/docs/editor/accessibility.md#audio-cues) for additional feedback when a Quick Fix is available.

 ### Run recent command